RockefellerArchiveCenter/processing-manual/processing.md

 Notes:
 - **Conditions Governing Access** (choose appropriate note at the file-level)
-    - Access copy available.
+    - Open for research.
+Digital access copy available.
-    - Access copy currently unavailable.
+    - Open for research.
+Digital access copy currently unavailable.
 Please contact a RAC archivist for further instruction.
     - [The AV collection-level-note](#general-collection-level-access-statements-approved-for-use-at-rac) can also be used at the series level.
 - **Scope and Contents** (Collaborate with AV archivist to watch/listen to the material AFTER a digitized access copy is created, and generate applicable notes.)
 - **Materials Specific Details** (Add format or film gauge from accession inventory.)